MicrosoftEdge/WebView2Feedback/specs/APIReview_CustomDownload.md

 The host can then choose to cancel a download, change the save path, and hide the default download dialog.
 If the event is not handled, downloads will complete normally with the default download dialog shown.

-Additionally, the developer will have access to the url, size, mime type, and content disposition header.
+Additionally, the developer will have access to the URI, size, mime type, and content disposition header.